SatDump/SatDump/README.md

 sudo apt install git build-essential cmake g++ pkgconf libfftw3-dev libvolk2-dev libpng-dev libluajit-5.1-dev # Core dependencies.
-If libvolk2-dev is not available, use libvolk1-dev sudo apt install libnng-dev                                                                                   # If this package is not found, follow build instructions below for NNG sudo apt install librtlsdr-dev libhackrf-dev libairspy-dev libairspyhf-dev                                    # All libraries required for live processing (optional) sudo apt install libglew-dev libglfw3-dev                                                                     # Only if you want to build the GUI Version (optional) sudo apt install libzstd-dev                                                                                  # Only if you want to build with ZIQ Recording compression
+If libvolk2-dev is not available, use libvolk1-dev sudo apt install libnng-dev                                                                                   # If this package is not found, follow build instructions below for NNG sudo apt install librtlsdr-dev libhackrf-dev libairspy-dev libairspyhf-dev                                    # All libraries required for live processing (optional) sudo apt install libglfw3-dev                                                                                 # Only if you want to build the GUI Version (optional) sudo apt install libzstd-dev                                                                                  # Only if you want to build with ZIQ Recording compression
 (optional)
 sudo apt install libomp-dev                                                                                   # Shouldn't be required in general, but in case you have errors with OMP